fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Dawud reported from 'Amir who said:

 > I asked 'Alqama if Ibn Mas'ud was present with the Messenger of Allah ﷺ   on the night of the Jinn (the night when the Prophet met them).
 He (Ibn Mas'ud) said: No, but we were in the company of the Messenger of Allah ﷺ   one night and we missed him.
 We searched for him in the valleys and the hills and said.
 He has either been taken away (by jinn) or has been secretly killed.
 He (the narrator) said.
 We spent the worst night which people could ever spend.
 When it was dawn we saw him coming from the side of Hiri'.
 He (the narrator) reported.
 We said: Messenger of Allah, we missed you and searched for you, but we could not find you and we spent the worst night which people could ever spend.
-He (the Holy Prophet) said: There came to me an inviter on behalf of the Jinn and I went along with him and recited to them the Qur'an.
+He (the Holy Prophet) said: There came to me an inviter on behalf of the Jinn and I went along with him and recited to them the Quran.
 He (the narrator) said: He then went along with us and showed us their traces and traces of their embers.
 They (the Jinn) asked him (the Holy Prophet) about their provision and he said: Every bone on which the name of Allah is recited is your provision.
 The time it will fall in your hand it would be covered with flesh, and the dung of (the camels) is fodder for your animals.
 The Messenger of Allah (ﷺ) said: Don't perform istinja with these (things) for these are the food of your brothers (Jinn).

 Prophet Mohammed ﷺ is the Prophet for human-kind as well as Jinns.

 There are two places where Qur’an mentions communication between the Prophet ﷺ and the Jinns.

-In Surah al-Jinn, Allah reveals that the Jinn, too, listened to the communications of the Prophet Muhammad ﷺ and the Qur'an, and that some of them accepted Deen and became Muslims.
+In Surah al-Jinn, Allah reveals that the Jinn, too, listened to the communications of the Prophet Muhammad ﷺ and the Quran, and that some of them accepted Deen and became Muslims.
 One verse on the subject reads:

     Say: "It has been revealed to me that a band of the jinn listened and said, 'We have heard a most amazing Recitation.
 It leads to right guidance so we believe in it and will not associate anyone with our Lord.'"
     Surah al-Jinn: 1-2